laurapacilio/hashicorp-exercise/exercise-content.md

 Git fetch, pull, and push are commands that help you understand and synchronize changes between a local and remote repository.

 ### Fetch

-- `git fetch` - get changes from a remote repo into your tracking branch
+`git fetch` downloads all of the branches, tags, and changes from a remote repository into your local repository without changing your local files.
+This allows you to review changes before you add them into your work.

-`git fetch` again takes our current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+When you're ready, use `git merge` to integrate changes into your local working branch.

 ### Pull
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch